 Biology Saves the World (BSW) is a semester-long project completed by all first-year students in the College of Biological Sciences (CBS) as an integral part of BIOL 1806 Nature of Life - Year One.
 By connecting new students with experienced scientists in the life sciences at the University of Minnesota, the BSW project challenges CBS’s newest undergraduates to learn about the research happening on campus, its significance and potential impacts, and the people who are creating new scientific knowledge every day.

-In the project, groups of 10 first-year students are matched with a BSW Focus Scientist (PI, Post-Doc, or Graduate Student) to learn about their research and their professional path.
+In the project, groups of 10 first-year students are matched with a BSW Focus Scientist to learn about their research and their professional path.
 Each group reads a paper relevant to their Focus Scientist’s lab, meets with the Focus Scientist in person twice during spring semester, and develops a presentation showcasing the Focus Scientist’s work, which they deliver to their fellow first-year students.

 Simply put, Biology Saves the World brings the life sciences to life!